 The Oxford Geography degree focuses on the interrelationships between society and the physical and human environment.
 Students are introduced to the full range of geographical topics in the foundational courses, which they can then follow up in more detail in the optional papers.
-There is considerable emphasis on interdisciplinary approaches in the course, with opportunities to explore the cross-fertilisation between Geography and other disciplines such as anthropology, sociology, history, political science, economics, earth sciences and biology.
+There is considerable emphasis placed on interdisciplinary approaches in the course, with opportunities to explore the cross-fertilisation between geography and other disciplines such as anthropology, sociology, history, political science, economics, earth sciences and biology.

-A typical weekly timetable
+A typical week

-- Lectures in the morning;
+- Lectures in the morning

-- Seminars/practical classes in the afternoon;
+- Seminars/practical classes in the afternoon

 - Tutorials: at least one college tutorial a week, and some college-based classes.